Nature Program Manager

 Sophia began volunteering at Island Beach State Park during her junior year of high school and now, a year later, has joined the Nature Program as a seasonal employee.
 Always having had a passion for the environment and wildlife, she participates in Project Terrapin, a program facilitated by the Marine Academy of Technology and Environmental Science, through which she aids in research and education about diamondback terrapins and raises hatchlings for eight months to be released.
 Having graduated in the Class of 2017, Sophia will be pursuing an education in Environmental Science at Stockton University.
 In her free time, she enjoys reading, singing, hiking, going to the beach, and hanging out with friends and family.

-Brendan is a first-year naturalist at Island Beach State Park.
-He graduated from the Marine Academy of Technology and Environmental Science (MATES) in June 2017, and he will be attending North Carolina State University in the Fall of 2017, where he will be double majoring in Chemical Engineering and Paper Science and Engineering.
-As an outdoors enthusiast, Brendan spends much of his time hiking, birding, kayaking, and camping.
+Brendan is a second-year naturalist at Island Beach State Park.
+He graduated from the Marine Academy of Technology and Environmental Science (MATES) in June 2017, and he is currently a sophomore at North Carolina State University, where he is pursuing a dual degree in Chemical Engineering and Paper Science and Engineering.
+As an outdoors enthusiast, Brendan spends much of his time hiking, birding, kayaking, camping, and going to the beach.
 Additionally, he is a volunteer firefighter at Ocean Fire Company No. 1 in Point Pleasant Beach, NJ.
-Brendan also enjoys hanging with friends, listening to classic rock, and going out for a bite to eat.

 This is Emma’s first year working as a naturalist at Island Beach State Park.
 She attended the Marine Academy of Technology and Environmental Science her freshman year, before transferring to Central Regional High School, where she actively participates as a cheerleader and a member of the National Honor Society.
 She also serves on the fundraising committee for the Class of 2019 and is the secretary for Student Congress.
 During her free time, Emma enjoys going to the beach, birding, and hanging with friends.